gorsuch/redismq/README.md

 A cheap and naive implementation of topic exchanges on top of Redis.

+This project came about to help me decouple some smaller projects that already rely on Redis and don't need the weight of another dependancy.

+It is working well enough, but there are some limitations that you should be aware of:

+* all logic is client-side ; there is no central broker to ensure that everyone is playing by the rules
+* `publish` is O(n) - the larger the pool of queues-per-topic, the longer it takes to publish

+If you need a really robust message queue, you should give serious consideration to [RabbitMQ](http://www.rabbitmq.com/).

 ## Installation

 Add this line to your application's Gemfile: